aaronvbrown/salon/README.md

 * MySQL

 ## Description
-This utility allows for order creation and tracking for sales to customers.
-Many of these customers are businesses who go on to sell the products to their own customers, so we refer to them as Vendors.
+This utility allows for tracking stylists and their clients at the salon.

 ## Setup Requirements